andymeneely/project-timber-wolf/rules/RULES.md

 <img src="../img/figure_loot.svg">

-The objective of the heist is (usually) to steal Loot chits, which can be Artwork, Jewels, Documents, or Cash.
+The objective of the heist is (usually) to steal Loot chits, which can be  Jewels or Cash, or other tokens you may unlock.
 At any time when a character shares a space with Loot, they may immediately place that Loot chit on their Character card.

 You may also "drop" loot on your current space, which means that you may effectively "insta-transfer" loot from one character to another when sharing a space.

-When a character with Loot gets Outdoors, the team has acquired that loot for the heist - place it on the Team Loot square.
+When a character with Loot gets Outdoors, the team has acquired that loot for the heist.
 For Cash, increase the Team Cash tracker accordingly.

-A special loot chit is the **Story Beacon**, denoted by an asterisk.
-When a character enters a space with the Beacon for the first time, refer to the scenario for what to do, then remove the chit.
 </div>

 # Setting Up